 To encourage innovation and maintain a fresh design challenge for each new year, the design requirements and performance objectives will be updated for each new contest year.
 The changes will provide new design requirements and opportunities, while allowing for application of technology developed by the teams from prior years.

 Cash prizes are \$2500 for 1st, \$1500 for 2nd and \$1000 for 3rd place.
-The winning teams will be invited to present their designs at 2000 World Aviation Congress.
+The winning teams will be invited to present their designs at the 2001 Applied Aerodynamics Conference.

 Judging: